WyriHaximus/FlyPie/README.md

     ],
 ```

-At first it's namespaced within `WyriHaximus.FlyPie` to make sure it doesn't interferes wth any other plugins.
+At first it's namespaced within `WyriHaximus.FlyPie` to make sure it doesn't interfere with any other plugins.
 Secondly it's an associative array where every key is the alias for a specific plugin configuration.
 That is `s3_thumbnails` in our example.
 So when you need that filesystem somewhere in your project you can call `$this->filesystem('s3_thumbnails');` on the trait.

 ### Configuration keys ###